Can point cloud networks learn statistical shape models of anatomies?: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Our experiments demonstrate that point cloud networks can learn accurate SSM of anatomy when provided with a sufficiently large and representative training dataset.
-The transformer-based \SFN architecture provided the best overall results among the models we explored.
+The transformer-based \SFN architecture provided the best overall results among the models we explored. \SFN utilizes k-Nearest Neighbors (kNN) to capture geometric relations in the point cloud, while \PointAttN does not. \PointAttN has been shown to provide better point completion of complex man-made objects where kNN information could be misleading.
+However, in the case of anatomical SSM, it is likely that the kNN information assisted \SFN performance by providing accurate spatial information, given the more convex shape of organs and bones.
 Interestingly, the simplest model, \PCN, achieved similar, and sometimes better, SSM accuracy than more current state-of-the-art methods, despite its inferior performance in point completion benchmarks \cite{pan2020ecg,pan2021vrcn,xiang2021snowflakenet,wang2022pointattn}.
 This may be attributed to point completion benchmarks involving multiple object class point completion, which is a more challenging task.
 Another significant difference between our experiments and point completion benchmarks is the PCN datasets have tens of thousands of examples \cite{yuan2018pcn,pan2021vrcn,yu2021pointr}, while we worked with limited training data -- the typical scenario in shape analysis.
 Our experiments demonstrate that PCNs can effectively predict SSM under limited training data when shape variation is minimal, as in the case of proximal femurs.
 However, they struggle when there is significant shape variation, such as in the spleen cohort.